CognitiveScale/cortex-fabric-examples/profiles-jar-examples/README.md

 # Profiles JAR Examples
-Example repository utilizing the Fabric Profiles Spark JAR WIP
+Example project utilizing the Fabric Profiles Spark JAR - WIP.

-Additional modules can be added to the main-app to facilitate your specific workflow
+The project has a main CLI entrypoint with subcommands for running different examples.
+Additional modules can be added to the main-app to facilitate your specific workflow.

 #### TODO
 * additional unit tests